dominiquefastus/NuStru-CodonAnalysis/README.md

 ```
 <br />

-The script will create two additional columns with the b-factor for pdb entries or the pLDDT score for uniprot entries as dictionary by position and the secondary structure as a 1-dimensional sequence.
+The script will create two additional columns with the b-factor for PDB entries or the pLDDT score for Uniprot entries as dictionary by position and the secondary structure as a 1-dimensional sequence.
 The chain of the model is taken into account.
 The script is called with the following command:

 ```
 usage: db_fetch.py [-h] -i INPUT_FILE -o OUTPUT_PATH -n NAME [-d] [-w]